Star formation: Low mass and high mass star formation

 Massive stars emit copious quantities of radiation which pushes against infalling material.
 In the past, it was thought that this radiation pressure might be substantial enough to halt accretion onto the massive protostar and prevent the formation of stars with masses more than a few tens of solar masses.
 Recent theoretical work has shown that the production of a jet and outflow clears a cavity through which much of the radiation from a massive protostar can escape without hindering accretion through the disk and onto the protostar.
 Present thinking is that massive stars may therefore be able to form by a mechanism similar to that by which low mass stars form.

 There is mounting evidence that at least some massive protostars are indeed surrounded by accretion disks.
+Disk accretion in high-mass protostars, similar to their low-mass counterparts, is expected to exhibit bursts of episodic accretion as a result of a gravitationally instability leading to clumpy and in-continuous accretion rates.
+Recent evidence of accretion bursts in high-mass protostars has indeed been confirmed observationally.
 Several other theories of massive star formation remain to be tested observationally.
 Of these, perhaps the most prominent is the theory of competitive accretion, which suggests that massive protostars are "seeded" by low-mass protostars which compete with other protostars to draw in matter from the entire parent molecular cloud, instead of simply from a small local region.

 Another theory of massive star formation suggests that massive stars may form by the coalescence of two or more stars of lower mass.

+Filamentary nature of star formation

+Recent studies have emphasized the role of filamentary structures in molecular clouds as the initial conditions for star formation.
+Findings from the Herschel Space Observatory highlight the ubiquitous nature of these filaments in the cold interstellar medium (ISM).
+The spatial relationship between cores and filaments indicates that the majority of prestellar cores are located within 0.1 pc of supercritical filaments.
+This supports the hypothesis that filamentary structures act as pathways for the accumulation of gas and dust, leading to core formation.

+Both the core mass function (CMF) and filament line mass function (FLMF) observed in the California GMC follow power-law distributions at the high-mass end, consistent with the Salpeter initial mass function (IMF).
+Current results strongly support the existence of a connection between the FLMF and the CMF/IMF, demonstrating that this connection holds at the level of an individual cloud, specifically the California GMC.
+The FLMF presented is a distribution of local line masses for a complete, homogeneous sample of filaments within the same cloud.
+It is the local line mass of a filament that defines its ability to fragment at a particular location along its spine, not the average line mass of the filament.
+This connection is more direct and provides tighter constraints on the origin of the CMF/IMF.